robincsamuel/laravel-msg91/README.md

 ### Registration

-[Sign up for Msg91](https://msg91.com/signup) and get the authkey from your account.
-You can find the `authkey` from `Dashboard > API` after signing in.
+[Sign up for Msg91](https://msg91.com/signup) and get the auth key from your account.
+You can find the `auth key` from `Dashboard > API` after signing in.

 ### Installation